mark-magic/mark-magic/packages/website/docs/en/api-plugin.md

 }
 ```

-## Publishing Plugins
+## Publishing a Plugin

-To publish a plugin, simply publish it as an npm package.
-There is no specific requirement for the name, but it is recommended to use the format `mark-magic-plugin-xxx`, for example `mark-magic-plugin-joplin`, for easier searching in the future.
+After writing a plugin, you just need to publish it as an npm package.
+There is no special requirement for the name, but it is recommended to use the format mark-magic-plugin-xxx, such as `mark-magic-plugin-joplin`, to facilitate later search.